menu

 Bridgeport - Mansfield is a very small town located in the state of Washington.
 With a population of 3,333 people and just one neighborhood, Bridgeport - Mansfield is the 179th largest community in Washington.

-When you are in Bridgeport - Mansfield, you'll notice that it is more blue-collar than most other communities in America.
-54.40% of Bridgeport - Mansfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bridgeport - Mansfield is generally considered to be a blue-collar town.
+54.40% of the Bridgeport - Mansfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bridgeport - Mansfield is a town of farmers, fishers, or foresters, sales and office workers, and professionals.
 There are especially a lot of people living in Bridgeport - Mansfield who work in farm management occupations (34.93%), office and administrative support (10.99%), and management occupations (9.28%).

-In terms of college education, the citizens of Bridgeport - Mansfield rank slightly lower than the national average.
-16.48% of adults 25 and older in Bridgeport - Mansfield have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Bridgeport - Mansfield with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.48% of adults in Bridgeport - Mansfield have a bachelor's degree or advanced degree.

 The per capita income in Bridgeport - Mansfield in 2022 was $27,253, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,012 for a family of four.
 However, Bridgeport - Mansfield contains both very wealthy and poor people as well.